Skip to main content

 Round/Square table

-2. Click on the table
+1. Click on the table element

 1. Choose between numbers or letters for seat labels